 The Board shall meet prior to each regular or special meeting of the Society membership.

-The Board shall request preparation of an annual budget for the next fiscal year and submit it to the membership for approval by the last general meeting of the fiscal year.
+The Board shall request preparation of an annual budget for the next fiscal year and submit it to the membership for approval by the last Society meeting of the fiscal year.

 The Board shall annually appoint an internal Financial Review Committee, composed of non-board members.